caocmai/Get-News-App/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Note
 This project contains a file called "Secret.swift", which contains my personal API key to the [News API](https://newsapi.org/).
 When cloning this project you must create that file and add your own API key to be able to run the project.
+Also, if the file "Secret.swift" is already there when cloning this project, delete it and recreate that file.

-Inside the Secret.swift file you should add the following:
+Inside your Secret.swift file you should add the following:

 ```swift
 enum Secret: String {